lkosch/learning-git/README.md

 ## git push [Documentation](http://git-scm.com/docs/git-push "Git Push Documentation")

 To send changes to the remote is where `git push` comes in.
 This only works if you have write access and if no one has pushed before you.
 If someone has pushed before you then your push will be rejected.
 You will have to pull down their work and merge it into yours before you can push to the remote.
-To push tags to remote servers you can run `git push [remote-name] [tagname]` or to push all tags that aren't already on the remote server you can do `--tags` instead.
+To push tags to remote servers you can run `git push [remote-name] [tag-name]` or to push all tags that aren't already on the remote server you can do `--tags` instead.
+To delete a remote branch use `git push [remote-name] :[branch]`, this kind of says "Take nothing on my side and make it be [remote-branch]"

 ```
+git push [remote-name] [local-branch]:[remote-branch]
 git push [remote-name] [branch-name]
-git push [remote-name] [tagname]
+git push [remote-name] [tag-name]
 git push [remote-name] --tags
+git push [remote-name] :[remote-branch]

 Example of pushing to the master branch of your origin server (git clone sets this up for you automatically)
 git push origin master